An apocalypse so inevitable, the Fourth Horseman stayed home.

-I don’t know about you, but I am sick of hearing about Mobile-first index.
+I don’t know about you, but I am sick of hearing about the Mobile-first index.
 It’s hard to find something that Cindy Krum hasn’t already covered in her amazing series of articles (make sure you bookmark and read part 1, part 2, and part 3).

 However, if you look at Mobile-first from a technical SEO point of view, there are two things that are game-changers for SEOs – 1) CPU limitations and 2) internet connection.